Long Lama: Economy

 In 2017, there were 26 shophouses running various businesses such as groceries, coffeeshops, and hotels.

 Other utilities

 SMK Long Lama, built in 1965, is the only secondary school near the town.
 It caters to Form 1 to Form 6 classes.

 The first Chinese primary school in Long Lama was built in 1939, named as "Tong Ya" primary school.
 However, it was forced to shut down during Japanese occupation.
 Second Chinese primary school was built in 1947, named SJK (C) Kee Tee.

 Transportation

 In the early days, Long Lama can only be connected to the outside world by Baram River.
 The boats from Long Lama need to make a stop at Marudi and Miri before traveling to Sibu, which would take a total of three days.

+Currently there is local bus route run between Miri local bus station to Long Lama Waterfront operate by MTC.